gnemtsov/ab-app2/README.md

 Use backend formatters only if there are no other options.
 Backend formatters are executed on the backend and for all column cells at once.

 ## Core table component

-This component can be used in any application without conjunction with the AB-APP backend.

 The component has the following properties: